External Verifier Course Overview

 Be qualified and have experience working as an IQA for 2-3 years.

 Have access to 2 centres whose Internal Quality Assurance systems you can support and review.

-Learners completing Unit 2 of the qualification need to be working already with an Awarding Body or they have permission to work with an Awarding Body to meet the evidence requirements for the unit
+Learners completing Unit 2 of the qualification need to be working already with an Awarding Body or have permission to work with an Awarding Body to meet the evidence requirements for the unit.

 Would you like to read in more detail what the ELN Level 4 EQA course entails?
 Download our course brochure now!